 Museum and Exhibitions

-Begin your visit at the museum, which features large extensive original picture and document exhibits of the camp.
-These exhibitions inform people on the lives of prisoners, the functions of SS, and the objective of the camp as a tool of oppression.
+Begin your visit at the museum, which features large, extensive original picture and document exhibits of the camp.
+These exhibitions inform people on the lives of prisoners, the functions ofthe SS, and the objective of the camp as a tool of oppression.

 Prisoner Barracks

-The camp has several reconstructed prisoners’ barracks as described based on prisoner types such as; political prisoners, Jews, homosexuals among others.
-It is worth to notice that visiting these barracks one can get an idea of the poor conditions which were imposed on the prisoners during their imprisonment.
+The camp has several reconstructed prisoners’ barracks as described based on prisoner types such as; political prisoners, Jews, homosexuals, among others.
+It is worth noting that by visiting these barracks, one can get an idea of the poor conditions that were imposed on the prisoners during their imprisonment.

 Part of Station Z and the Execution Trench